Tamas-Gavlider/WanderRoads/README.md

 Additionally, I utilized the Moments and DRF API project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.
 I used the same default profile image from the DRF API project in my own API model.

+[Stackoverflow post](https://stackoverflow.com/questions/66558497/how-to-use-country-name-as-default-instead-of-code-in-django-countries-package) and [GitHub post](https://github.com/SmileyChris/django-countries/blob/main/README.rst) provided guidance on how to use the country name instead of the code across all pages.

 ### Acknowledgments

+I would like to acknowledge my mentor, Julia Konovalova, for her valuable input and feedback.

+I also appreciate the valuable support from Code Institute tutors: Oisín Tohak, for helping configure JWT and REST Auth serializers, and Rebecca Tracey Timoney, for troubleshooting the bug where posts did not appear on the post page but only on the posts page.